 - In Galactic Civilizations II: Justified in the representation of asteroid fields on the galaxy map (what else would you use as a map symbol for an asteroid field?) - but not justified in the cutscene when you investigate your first anomaly.

-- Invoked in the AH Dot Com The Series episode The Machine, in which Captain Dr. What (whose knowledge of how the universe works is mainly based on old movies) tries to hide from the Vendetta in an asteroid belt, and the most knowledgeable GBW keeps trying to point out that the asteroids are too dispersed for this to work.
+- Invoked in the AH.com: The Series episode The Machine, in which Captain Dr. What (whose knowledge of how the universe works is mainly based on old movies) tries to hide from the Vendetta in an asteroid belt, and the most knowledgeable GBW keeps trying to point out that the asteroids are too dispersed for this to work.

 - Futurama's episode "A Flight To Remember" lampshades this.
-Zapp Brannigan deliberately makes a "course correction" to the safe flight of the pleasure cruise to take the spaceship through an asteroid field.
-After several near misses with asteroids, he then pilots the ship directly into a black hole.
+Zapp Brannigan deliberately makes a "course correction" to the safe flight of the pleasure cruise to take the spaceship through an field of comets.
+After several near misses (and one hit), he then pilots the ship directly into a black hole.

 - Invader Zim had this in one episode.
 Zim piloted a ship into the asteroid belt during a dogfight with Dib and it was destroyed by the asteroids.
 They were, respectively, piloting Mars and Mercury.